-To prevent the spread of respiratory illnesses such as colds and flu, follow these measures while you are in the hospital:
+To prevent the spread of colds and flu, please follow these measures while you are in the hospital:

-If you (patient, family member or visitor) are coughing or sneezing, cover your mouth and nose,
+If you (patient, family member or visitor) are coughing or sneezing, please cover your mouth and nose, use tissues and wash your hands.
+Please ask a staff member for tissues if you need them and dispose of the tissues in the nearest trashcan.

-- use tissues and wash your hands.
-Ask a staff member for tissues if you need them and dispose of the tissues in the nearest trashcan. - During periods of increased cases of respiratory infections in the community, you may be asked to wear a mask if you are coughing or have other symptoms.
-Family members and visitors may be asked not to visit during these times in order to prevent the spread of these respiratory illnesses to patients.
+During periods of increased cases of respiratory infections in the community, you may be asked to wear a mask if you are coughing or have other symptoms.
+Family members/visitors may be asked not to visit during these times in order to prevent the spread of these respiratory illnesses to patients.